RobDWaller/behat-selenium-chrome/README.md

-# Behat Selenium and Chrome Setup Library
+# Behat, Selenium and Chrome Setup Library
 [![Build Status](https://travis-ci.org/RobDWaller/behat-selenium-chrome.svg?branch=master)](https://travis-ci.org/RobDWaller/behat-selenium-chrome)

 This is a simple Library that shows you how to setup Behat, Selenium and Chrome on an Ubuntu environment.
-This setup allows you to run automated BDD tests on the UI of your web application.
+This setup allows you to run automated BDD tests on the UI of your web applications.

 You can probably get Behat and Selenium working with Chrome based simply on the `.travis.yml` file within this project.
-However, I advise for a clearer description of the setup that you refer to my blog post on the subject.
+However, I advise you refer to my blog post on the subject which provides a clearer description of the setup.

 - [How to Set Up Testing With Behat, Selenium and Chrome](http://rbrt.wllr.info/2017/11/22/how-setup-testing-behat-selenium-chrome.html)